 Courses must meet at least 3 of the 4 outcomes and note which SLOs the course is meeting.

-Students will develop an informed understanding of an issue or a group of related issues (e.g., cultural, economic, environmental, geographical, health-related, historical, linguistic, political, social, technological) with significant influence on cultures, global systems, and/or societies.
+Students will develop an informed understanding of an issue or a group of related issues (e.g., cultural, economic, environmental, geographical, health-related, historical, linguistic, political, social, technological) with significant influence on global systems or societies.

-Students will explore a broad range of topics such as age, disability, ethnicity, gender, language, nationality, race, religion, sexuality, socioeconomic status, veteran status, and/or other salient social statuses that influence the human condition.
+Students will explore from a range of statues such as age, disability, ethnicity, gender, language, nationality, race, religion, sexuality, socioeconomic status, veteran status, and/or other salient social statuses that influence the human condition.

 Students will explicate how societies and/or global systems are influenced and/or constructed and how these systems affect the human or natural world with different consequences.
 Students will reflect upon their own relationship to these processes.

-Students will reflect on how knowledge of these global or intercultural connections and/or consideration of diverse perspectives can help explain conflict and establish respect for other cultures and/or societies.
+Students will reflect on how knowledge of these global or intercultural connections and/or consideration of diverse perspectives can help explain conflict and establish respect for other cultures.

 Question: only contemporary courses?